RahulMcDermott/FHERenewableEnergyMarket/README.md

 The Private Renewable Energy Market revolutionizes clean energy trading by combining **Fully Homomorphic Encryption (FHE)** with blockchain technology.
 Producers and consumers can submit **encrypted bids** for renewable energy without revealing sensitive pricing strategies, ensuring fair market conditions and competitive advantage protection.

+**NEW**: Now includes a modern **React + Vite frontend application** with FHEVM SDK integration for easy interaction with the smart contract through an intuitive web interface!

 ### ✨ Key Features

 - 🔐 **Fully Private Bidding** - Encrypted energy offers and demands using Zama FHEVM